basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 nodes in the cluster than eventually consistent Riak, due to the quorum requirements described above.
-While Riak is designed to withstand a variety of failure scenarios that make nodes in the cluster unreachable, such as hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot.
+While Riak is designed to withstand a variety of failure scenarios that make nodes in the cluster unreachable, such as hardware or network failure, **we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot**.
 Having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations, depending on the size of the cluster.

 If you're using strong consistency and you do need to reboot multiple